Novu Wellness Mental Health

 What Are Your Rights During a 1013 Hold?

 Just because you’re held involuntarily doesn’t mean your rights disappear.
-In fact, Georgia law protects you in the following ways:
+Georgia law protects you in the following ways:

 • You have the right to know why you’re being held.